Moin-Sikder/Moin-Projects/University/R Projects/readme.md

 File → New notebook → Runtime menu → Change runtime type → R → Save
 ```

-Pro Tip: You can also use GPU/TPU acceleration for faster computations!
+**Pro Tip**: You can also use GPU/TPU acceleration for faster computations!

 </details>